NashIvan-cmd/masteringGit/readme.md

 -git commit message = imperative -> If applied to the codebase, this commit will ________ -What will happen if I merge the branch containing this commit.

+-Adding this line to test merge and pull